 The truth is, anaerobic fermentation (a process that occurs in the absence of oxygen) creates an environment that isn’t suitable for pathogenic bacteria.
-In fact, many believe it to be safer than raw food.
+In fact, many believe it to be even safer than raw food.

-After receiving a fermenting crock and a copy of “The Art of Fermentation” (Amazon Associate Link) for Christmas, I promptly got to work.
-Following author Sandor Ellix Katz’s extremely loose guidelines for fermenting sauerkraut, on Sunday afternoon I filled my crock with lightly-salted shredded cabbage, topped it with water, placed the weight stones and lid on top, and walked away.
+After receiving a fermenting crock* and a copy of The Art of Fermentation* for Christmas, I promptly got to work.
+Following author Sandor Ellix Katz’s (extremely loose) guidelines for fermenting sauerkraut, one Sunday afternoon I filled my crock with lightly-salted shredded cabbage, topped it with water, placed the weight stones and lid on top, and walked away.

 Each morning for several days, I impatiently raised the lid to peek at the contents.
 But it never seemed like much was happening — other than the cabbage sinking slowly into the abyss.